appdotnet/api-spec/content/docs/guides/create-an-app.md

 ![Your New App](https://files.app.net/01qb1llv.png)

-As you can see we have blurred out the **client secret**, but this is roughly what your app will look like once it has been created.
+As you can see the **client secret** is blurred, but this is roughly what your app will look like once it has been created.

 From here you could add additional callback URL's for different environments.
 As well as update your apps information at any time.